2023 Conference Board

 Conference Chair: Jenny Quinlan

-Jenny Quinlan, aka Jenny Q, is an independent editor and cover designer specializing in historical fiction.
-As the founder of Historical Editorial, she has helped hundreds of authors achieve their publishing goals and now manages a team of dedicated editors.
-She has also been an ardent supporter of historical fiction through her book blog, Let Them Read Books, and she founded the American Historical Fiction group on Goodreads.
-Jenny earned a degree in history from Virginia Tech (Go Hokies!) and served as Volunteer Coordinator for the Portland and Maryland HNS conferences.
-In addition to history, Jenny loves dogs, comfort food, music, craft beer, football, and hockey.
-She lives in Virginia with her husband and two German Shepherds.
+Jenny Quinlan, aka Jenny Q, is an independent editor and cover designer specializing in historical fiction and romance.
+As the founder of Historical Editorial and Historical Fiction Book Covers, she has helped hundreds of authors achieve their publishing goals and now manages a team of dedicated editors.
+She has also been an ardent supporter of historical fiction through her book blog, Let Them Read Books.
+Jenny has been volunteering at HNS conferences since 2015 and served as chair for the 2021 HNS Virtual Conference.
+She also co-founded the Historical Novel Society Romance Chapter.
+In addition to history and books, Jenny loves traveling, comfort food, music, and craft beer.
+She lives on a farm in Virginia with her family and a spoiled rotten German Shepherd.

 Program Chair: Vanitha Sankaran